Los Angeles Employment Attorney

 Contact Us for a Free Consultation

 Issues with your employment can cause substantial financial, emotional and even physical strife for you and your family.
 Depending on the nature of your claim, you could be eligible for significant compensation for an employment law infraction or wrongdoing in Southern California.
 Learn more about your rights, your case, and your legal options during a free consultation at Mathew & George.
 Our Los Angeles employment lawyers can represent you in and out of the courtroom.
 We can help you fight for a fair outcome and justice from your employer.
-Request a free consultation online today or call us directly at (310) 478-4349.
+Request your complimentary initial consultation online today or call us directly at (310) 478-4349.